SU_B_02

 [i] Do you have German friends or acquaintances?

 [r] Yes, I have German friends.
-I have German friends, I could name five or six.
-I have my guardian, her name is Frau Kühlem.
+I have German friends, I could call five or six.
+I have my guardian, her name is Ms. Kühlem.
 She helped me a lot.
-She had had little time and arranged for me to meet another woman.
-Guardianship ended at the age of 18.
-She put me in touch with Mrs Dagmar, Mrs Dagmar Vogt.
-Today she is like my biological mother.
-She is to be seen there on the photo.
+She had little time and gave me another woman.
+The guardianship ended at 18.
+She conveyed to me Ms. Dagmar, Ms. Dagmar Vogt.
+She is like my birth mother today.
+She can be seen in the photo.
 She likes me.
 She likes me and my child.
 She also supports me.
-When I have homework from school, we do it together.
-She comes here and I visit her too.
-Her children, well, she treats me like her own children.
+If I have homework from school, we’ll do it together.
+She comes here and I also visit her.
+Her children, so she treats me like her own children.
 There is no distance between us.
-It’s like I’m her biological daughter.
-And I also have Mrs. Publisher.
-Mrs Britter [Britta?]
-Publisher She is a German woman.
-I met her through my friend.
+It is as if I was her biological daughter.
+And I also have a woman publisher.
+Ms. Britta? ] Publisher She is a German woman.
+I met you through my friend.
 She is a very nice woman.
-She likes us and supports us a lot.
-For example, when we moved here, we couldn’t do a lot on our own.
-But you supported us a lot.
-I am very grateful for that.
+She likes to have us and also supports us a lot.
+For example, when we moved here, we couldn’t do a lot alone.
+But they supported us a lot.
+I am very grateful for this.

-Okay, you told us about the support you received and how grateful you are for it.
+[i] Okay.
+You have told the support you have learned and how grateful you are for it.

 [r] Hm hm.

 [i] As for the neighbors here, now.
-So what about your neighbors?
+What about your neighbors?

-[r] As for my neighbors here, I can only say, Alhamdulilahi [thank God], I have no problem with you.
+[r] As far as my neighbors are concerned, I can only say, Alhamdulilahi [thank God], I have no problem with them.
 Not at all.
 I am the youngest here.
 You are all older people here.
-They are elderly ladies and gentlemen.
-I told you here, for example, whatever they need, they should call me.
-Even though I may not be able to help you with some things, please do not hesitate or be embarrassed to ask me.
-I have told them all that they can contact me if they need to, if they have a neighbour downstairs.
-I will do what I can.
-For example, if you have brought water or something else, we will help you carry them up.
-Hmm hm.
-When we go out to help, they say “no”, but I insist.
-In our home, the younger ones help the older ones carry.
-So we go out and help them carry things up.
+They are older women and gentlemen.
+I told you here, for example, no matter what you need, you should call me.
+Even if I have some Perhaps things may not help, please do not hesitate or embark on asking me.
+I told you all that Neighbor to the others below, if necessary, you can contact me.
+I will do what I can do.
+For example, if you have brought water or something else, we will help you to wear them up.
+Hmm Hm.
+When we go out to help, say “no”, but I insist.
+With us at home, it is the case that the younger ones help the older ones wear.
+So we go out and help them wear things up.

-[i] That’s what you do here in the house ?
+[i] Do you do that here in the house?

-[r] [Laughs].
-Outside, for example, it’s not easy because even if you want to do it, some people don’t.
-They just don’t want it.
-On the train, for example, every time I see an older person, I stand up for him.
-But some people don’t like that.
-They say “no”.
-For some it’s because they only drive short distances.
-And that’s why they don’t want to sit down.
-But there are also cases where they simply say “no”.
-That’s why it’s now the case that when I have a seat, I don’t get up because some people don’t like it.
+[r] [laughs].
+Outside, for example, it’s not easy because even if you want to do it, some don’t want it.
+You just don’t want it.
+On the train, for example, every time I see an older person, I get up for him.
+But some don’t like that.
+They say: “No”.
+For some, it is because they only drive short distances.
+And therefore they don’t want to sit down.
+But there are also cases where you simply say “no”.
+That is why it is now the case that if I have a place, I don’t get up because some don’t like it.
 There are also people who thank you for it.
-They see it as a sign of politeness.
-There are also cases where you can see that they have your rollator.
-And they then prefer to sit on their walker rather than sit somewhere else.
+They consider it a sign of courtesy.
+There are also cases where you can see that you have your rollator.
+And then they prefer to get on theirs To set the rollator than to sit elsewhere.

 [i] Okay, we talked about social contacts.